The Royal Society of Biology runs a number of competitions for school students as well as a photography competition for biology enthusiasts.

 The competition is designed to challenge students' biology knowledge.
 Students are encouraged to reference their participation in the Intermediate Biology Olympiad in their further and higher education applications.
 The competition is open globally to students aged 16-17.
 The Intermediate Biology Olympiad 2020 took place between 2nd - 9th June 2020.

 The BBO challenges and motivates students with an interest in biology to expand and extend their talents.
-The competition allows students to demonstrate their knowledge by offering a wider syllabus than A level.
-The BBO provides a means of selecting a team to represent the UK at the International Biology Olympiad.
-This international competition attracts some of the top pre-university biology students in the world, with over fifty countries taking part.
+The competition provides a means of selecting a team to represent the UK at the International Biology Olympiad.
+The BBO is open to post-16 students.
+The British Biology Olympiad 2020 took place between 31st January - 7th February 2020.

 An annual biology photography competition which invites amateurs to submit photographs on a particular theme.
 Each year, the competition's judges look for an original interpretation of this theme.
 Participants can enter in one of two categories: Photographer of the Year (18 and over) with a £1000 top prize, or Young Photographer of the Year (under 18) with a £500 top prize.
 The theme for the Photography Competition 2020 was 'Our changing world'.